hozumiyu/hozumiyu.github.io/_pages/about.md

 ---
 I am currently a Hale Visiting Assistant Professor at the [School of Mathematics](https://math.gatech.edu/) at [Georgia Institute of Tecnology](https://www.gatech.edu/).
 I am working with Prof. [Christine E. Heitsch](https://ceheitsch.github.io/webpage/) on RNA secondary structure prediction.
 I obtained my Ph.D. from the Department of Mathematics at Michigan State University under the supervision of Prof. Guo-Wei Wei.

 My methodological research focuses on the development of mathematical tools for analyzing genome data, including RNA molecules, proteins, single cell RNA sequencing, etc. In Single cell RNA sequencing, I develop dimensionality reduction methods for downstream analysis, such as trajectory analysis, cell-cell interaction and differential gene expression.
 In genomic analysis, I am integrating topological data analysis tools to analyze the shape of the DNA sequences.
-I have recently begin utilizing applied combinatorics to determine consensus secondary RNA structure from homology RNA structures.
+I have recently begin utilizing applied combinatorics to determine consensus secondary RNA structure from homologous RNA structures.

 ## Research Interests
 * DNA/RNA sequence analysis